Griffith J. Griffith: Career and philanthropy

 Griffith J. Griffith was born in Bettws, Glamorganshire, Wales, on January 4, 1850, to Margaret Jenkins Morgan and Griffith M. Griffith.
 He immigrated to the United States in 1865, settling in Ashland, Pennsylvania.
 In 1873, he moved to San Francisco, California, and became manager of the Herald Publishing Company.
+In 1887, he married Mary Agnes Christina Mesmer (1864–1948), a daughter of early Los Angeles settler and businessman Louis Mesmer.

-In 1878, Griffith became mining correspondent for the Alta California, a San Francisco newspaper.
+In 1878, G. J. Griffith became mining correspondent for the Alta California, a San Francisco newspaper.
 As a reporter, he gained extensive knowledge of the mining industry on the Pacific Coast and in Nevada, which led to his employment by various mining syndicates.
-In 1879 he was hired as superintendent of the new Wales Consolidated Gold & Silver Mining Company, whose mine in Eureka, Nevada, mysteriously burned down two years later and never produced any precious metals.
-During that time the company's publicly traded stock fluctuated wildly and Grif was accused of inflating its prospects.
+As a mining expert, Griffith acquired a fortune.

 In 1882, Griffith moved to Los Angeles and purchased approximately 4000 acre of the Rancho Los Feliz Mexican land grant.
-In 1887, he married Mary Agnes Christina Mesmer (1864–1948), a daughter of early Los Angeles settler and businessman Louis Mesmer.

-On December 16, 1896, the city of Los Angeles received for use as a park 3015 acre of the rancho from Griffith and Christina, whose earlier large inheritance of property provided the financial stability for Griffith to make the donation.
-While Griffith was widely praised, Christina's role was widely ignored and even to this day she is not mentioned in signage across Griffith Park.

-Griffith called the donation "a Christmas present."
-After accepting the land, the city passed an ordinance to name the property Griffith Park, in honor of the donor.
+On December 16, 1896, Griffith and his wife Christina presented 3015 acre of the Rancho Los Feliz to the city of Los Angeles for use as a public park.
+Griffith called it "a Christmas present."
+After accepting the donation, the city passed an ordinance to name the property Griffith Park, in honor of the donor.

 "It must be made a place of rest and relaxation for the masses, a resort for the rank and file, for the plain people," Griffith told the Los Angeles City Council when he donated the land.
 "I consider it my obligation to make Los Angeles a happy, cleaner, and finer city.
 I wish to pay my debt of duty in this way to the community in which I have prospered."

-Griffith had originally planned to donate 2,000 acres (800 ha) but Mayor Rader got him to add another 1,000 acres (400 ha) that were along the Los Angeles River.
+Griffith later donated another 1000 acre along the Los Angeles River.

-Griffith was later influential in turning the farm town of Hollywood into a wealthy Los Angeles suburb and founded Pacific Art Tile, a large decorative tile maker located where Glendale is today.
-After much fanfare, the company collapsed in 1904 and was sold off.